7 Videos That Are Battling Stereotypes This YearAugust 08, 2014

 Gender stereotypes and bias are nothing new.
 Countless research studies have proven the damaging consequences stereotypes can have, especially their influence on self-esteem and confidence.

 Thanks to several recent videos, the issue is getting some much-needed attention.
 Three national corporations and four musicians released videos that tackle gender stereotypes and bias.
-And just like that, this summer’s hottest trend became women’s empowerment!
+And just like that, this year’s hottest trend became women’s empowerment!
 (Scroll to the bottom for a bonus eighth video.)

 - Don’t be sorry — be confident.